-Cultural China can be examined in terms of a continuous interaction among three symbolic universes.35 The first consists of mainland China, Taiwan, Hong Kong, and Singapore-that is, the societies populated predominantly by cultural and ethnic Chinese.
+Cultural China can be examined in terms of a continuous interaction among three symbolic universes.35 The first consists of mainland China, Taiwan, Hong Kong, and Singapore - that is, the societies populated predominantly by cultural and ethnic Chinese.
 The second consists of Chinese communities throughout the world, including a politically significant minority in Malaysia and a numerically negligible minority in the United States.
-These Chinese, estimated to number from twenty to thirty million, are often referred to by the political authorities in Beijing and Taipei as huaqiao (overseas Chinese).36 More recently, however, they tend to define themselves as members of the Chinese "diaspora," meaning those who have settled in scattered communities of Chinese far from their ancestral homeland.
-While the Han Chinese constitute an overwhelming majority in each of the four areas in the first symbolic universe, communities of the Chinese diaspora-with the exception of Malaysia already mentioned-rarely have a population exceeding three percent.
+These Chinese, estimated to number from twenty to thirty million, are often referred to by the political authorities in Beijing and Taipei as huagiao (overseas Chinese).36 More recently, however, they tend to define themselves as members of the Chinese "diaspora," meaning those who have settled in scattered communities of Chinese far from their ancestral homeland.
+While the Han Chinese constitute an overwhelming majority in each of the four areas in the first symbolic universe, communities of the Chinese diaspora with the exception of Malaysia already seas China" (haiwai zhonghua) was used to designate Chinese communities outside mainland China.
+Since this term carries the political connotation of a Chinese-style commonwealth encompassing the mainland, Hong Kong, Taiwan, and Singapore, it has generated much controversy on both sides of the Taiwan Straits.
+I propose adopting the term "cultural China," applied loosely, and invite the participation of all those trying to understand and bring understanding to China and Chinese culture, thus the idea of an intellectual discourse.
+See Tu Wei-ming, "'Wenhua zhongguo' chutan" (Probing "cultural China"), The Nineties (Jiushi niandai) 245 (June 1990): 60 - 61.